Gama19999/cordova-plugin-applinks/README.md

-# Cordova AppLinks Plugin (v1.2.4)
+# Cordova AppLinks Plugin (v1.3.0)

 **NOTE:** This is a fork from the cordova plugin "cordova-plugin-deeplinks" which is a fork from the original cordova plugin "cordova-deeplinks" that in turn is a fork from "cordova-universal-links-plugin"

 This Cordova plugin adds support for opening an application from the browser when user clicks on the link, better known as:
 - [Universal Links on iOS](https://developer.apple.com/library/ios/documentation/General/Conceptual/AppSearch/UniversalLinks.html)
 - [Deep Linking on Android](https://developer.android.com/training/app-indexing/deep-linking.html)
-to implement fucntionality so you can have a single link that will either open your app or your website, if the app isn't installed.
+to implement functionality so you can have a single link that will either open your app or your website, if the app isn't installed.